 4 ounces cold cream cheese, cut into 4 pieces

-1 stick (8 tablespoons) cold margarine, cut into 4 pieces
+1 stick (8 tablespoons) cold margarine, cut into 4 pieces 1 cup all-purpose flour

 1/4 teaspoon salt